RedaB2/AlphaLasker/README.md

-# Player222 🎮
+# AlphaLasker 🎮

-This project is a Tic-tac-toe player named **Player222** that uses the minimax algorithm with alpha-beta pruning.
+This project is a Lasker Morris player named **AlphaLasker** that uses the minimax algorithm with alpha-beta pruning.
 It is designed to play optimally and communicate with the referee system.
 This is Part I of the project.

 ## 1. Instructions on Compiling and Running the Program 🔧